ankitmodi/ankitmodi.github.io/_posts/2020-9-20-a-rice-bags-diary-in-lockdown.md

 But Buta didn’t push me.
 Instead, he stood on me and tied one end of the rope with a nail on the ceiling.
 He tied a knot with the other end forming a circle from it and put it around his neck.
 He pulled the rope to fit his neck.
 And then he allowed his legs to slip past me.

-Buta and my destiny are hanging lifeless before my eyes.
+Buta Singh and my destiny were hanging lifeless before my eyes.

 <br>
 <br>